hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

     Used to show an icon.
 Any [icon](/icons/library) name is accepted.
   </C.Property>
   <C.Property @name="ariaLabel" @type="string" @required="true">
-    The value of the aria-label.
+    The value of the `aria-label`.
 If no text value is defined an error will be thrown.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).